 TrainSmart’s Internationally Certified Train the Trainer workshop is certified by The International Board of Certified Trainers and is not Self-Certified.
-You will find that most of the TTT programs are certified by the company that designed and developed the workshops which do not give it creditability or hold it to a particular standard, like TrainSmart’s TTT.
+You will find that most of the TTT programs are certified by the company that designed and developed the workshops which does not give it credibility or hold it to a particular standard, like TrainSmart’s TTT.
 Further, TrainSmart tailors/customizes all of its programs to meet the needs/goals/objectives of the audience, as we know that this will provide the greatest value and knowledge transfer for the participants.

 In your company’s view, what makes a person a great trainer?

-A great trainer is one that listens to the need, provides feedback for the expected outcomes, along with activities that align with the client, engages the audience, while attending to each participant’s concerns, goals and experience and all the while makes the learning fun by the design of several interactions and check-ins with the participant.
-The trainer uses the Tell3 method: Tell them what you are going to (teach) tell them, Tell/teach them, Tell them what you told.
+A great trainer is one that listens to the need, provides feedback for the expected outcomes, along with activities that align with the client, engages the audience, while attending to each participant’s concerns, goals, and experience, and all the while makes the learning fun by the design of several interactions and check-ins with the participant.
+The trainer uses the Tell3 method: Tell them what you are going to (teach) tell them, Tell/teach them, tell them what you told.
 Taught them.
 Review.
 The trainer is nurturing and provides the tools, best practices, and recommendations for being a successful trainer.

 We want to guarantee each trainer coming out of your TTT workshop will be able to deliver the training that meets the requirement of one-right (continuity, consistency, longevity) globally with good quality, as compared to the current professional trainers

 TrainSmart cannot guarantee the level of instructor performance post-training.
-We can guarantee that each instructor is provided the same instruction and completes all of the assignments, but too many factors impact what happens on the job – quality of course materials, subject matter, local leadership, even attitude of the students in a class.
+We can guarantee that each instructor is provided the same instruction and completes all of the assignments, but too many factors impact what happens on the job – the quality of course materials, subject matter, local leadership, and even the attitude of the students in a class.
 Our design makes it easy to be flexible for those attending to achieve positive results.
-One thing we do know is that better results come through preparation and practice neither of which TrainSmart can control post-training.
+One thing we do know is that better results come through preparation and practice, neither of which TrainSmart can control post-training.
 We offer one-on-one virtual coaching to assist in closing the gap to ensure a quality trainer.

 How do you measure your course effectiveness in preparing people to be trainers?

 What languages are you able to cover?
 Can you deliver in English as the standard?
-Would you recommend regional classes in local languages even with English speaking trainers?
+Would you recommend regional classes in local languages even with English-speaking trainers?

 TrainSmart has facilitators that speak multiple languages that are located all over the world.
-Yes, we use English as a standard and this is what we find our global customers to require of their employees; however, when the participants are organizationally lower, we find having a facilitator that can digress to the native language makes a big difference.
+Yes, we use English as a standard and this is what we find our global customers require of their employees; however, when the participants are organizationally lower, we find having a facilitator that can digress to the native language makes a significant difference.
 For example, lab techs versus engineers, and this is primarily in parts of Asia and Japan.

 Do you have specific criteria to select people to guarantee the right people are in the class?
-Or is it the customer responsibility to provide the criteria and guarantee the right people in the class?
+Or is it the customer’s responsibility to provide the criteria and guarantee the right people in the class?

 Most often the client selects the people; however, in many cases, we produce a report to our client with observations and recommendations based on the Train the Trainer experience.
 We have found that successful trainers understand behaviors and can easily adapt to meet student expectations.
 From a behavioral perspective, most successful trainers relate well with people and remain patient under pressure.
-From a DiSC perspective, i and S behaviors typically make better facilitators.
+From a DiSC® perspective, i and S behaviors typically make better facilitators.

 What is your ideal group size for a TTT class?
 What would be ideal in our specific circumstances and why?